taeber/a2lang/README.md

 $ a2 help
 ```

-### Bugs
+## Bugs

 Bugs?
-Yeah.
-It's buggy.
+Yeah, the compiler is buggy and only partially complete.
 I very quickly ran out of time for this passion project.
+Still, since `a2` can produce working 6502 binaries that run on my Apple //e, I
+decided it was time to put it out there.

-Feel free to file a GitHub issue.
-Or, you know, sponser me to work on it full
+Feel free to file a GitHub issue and I'll try to fix it.
-time and I'll find all the bugs for you! ;-]
+Or, you know, sponser me to work on it full time and I'll find all the bugs for you! ;-]

-### See Also
+## See Also

 * [a2asm](https://github.com/taeber/a2asm): a simple 6502 assembler I wrote in Go.
 * [vim-peg](https://github.com/taeber/vim-peg): my VIM plugin for PEG.